Heading to Sabah and looking for the best Kota Kinabalu travel itinerary? Perfect! We can help in this Kota Kinabalu itinerary blog.

 For those who are more adventurous at this Kota Kinabalu famous place, you’ll find many Mt.
 Kinabalu mountain activities, such as Alpine Rock Climbing, Paragliding and mountain expeditions.

 Therapeutic and healing, the springs are said to work their magic on your body and soul.
-Popular with climbers on their return from summiting Mt.
-Kinabalu, there are outdoor and open-air hot tubs or private indoor sulphur tubs for two.
+There are outdoor and open-air hot tubs or private indoor sulphur tubs for two.
+It’s a popular stop for climbers on their return from summiting Mt.
+Kinabalu.

 Alternatively, walk twenty minutes uphill through the Borneo tropical rainforest to a 41 metres high tree-top Canopy Walkway.
-Bringing you in touch with nature, you’re immersed in chirping birds and humming insects.
-Crossing approximately 100 metres of the forest canopy, this well-maintained rope bridge provides breathtaking views.
+You’re immersed in chirping birds and humming insects.
+Cross the approximately 100 metres of the forest canopy on this well-maintained rope bridge.
+It provides breathtaking views.

 Possibly less strenuous, explore waterfalls within hiking distance of the hot spring entrance.
 Kipungit Waterfall is only 15 minutes walk and drops from 10 metres.
-Slightly more challenging is the 2 hour hike – with a dramatic bat cave along the route – to Langanan Waterfall, dropping a spectacular 120 metres.
+Slightly more challenging is the two hour hike to Langanan Waterfall.
+It drops a spectacular 120 metres.
+There’s a dramatic bat cave along the route.

-For more serious trekking, there are plenty of marked jungle trails within the National Park, including the 2-3 hour Liwagu Trail that covers 5,620 meters and crosses small streams, narrow ridges and enters the lush canopy of trees making for an excellent adventure!
+For more serious trekking, there are plenty of marked jungle trails within the National Park.
+This includes the 2-3 hour Liwagu Trail that covers 5,620 meters and crosses small streams, narrow ridges and enters the lush canopy of trees making for an excellent adventure!

 Address: 89300 Ranau, Sabah